LinghuiiShen/DeContext/README.md

 Instead of attacking the output or retraining the model, DeContext:
 - Targets cross-attention between target and context tokens
-- restricting the optimization to early, high-noise timesteps and early-to-middle, context-heavy transformer blocks, effectively disrupting context propagation.
+- restricting the optimization to early, high-noise timesteps and early-to-middle, context-heavy transformer blocks
 - Injects subtle perturbations into the input image and effectively detaches the context